hashicorp/nomad/website/source/docs/devices/index.html.md

 Each device plugin documents its configuration and installation requirements, the attributes it fingerprints, and the environment variables it exposes to tasks.

+For details on authoring a device plugin, please refer to the [plugin authoring guide][plugin_guide].

+[plugin_guide]: /docs/internals/plugins/index.html